 Day 8 + 9 – Marrakech

-The trip is over, having your last delicious Moroccan breakfast and flying home from Marrakech International airport.
+Enjoy your last delicious Moroccan breakfast, and fly home from Marrakech International airport.

 Yes!!
-Morocco is completely safe as a country to travel.
+Morocco is really safe as a country to travel to.
 People are friendly and will often smile and chat.
-They will also politely let you know when they don’t want you to take a picture with them in it.
-At night, make sure to not walk alone and stay in the city center (medina) just to be sure.
+They will also politely let you know when they don’t want you to take a picture of them.
+At night, make sure not to walk alone and try to stay in the city center (medina) to ensure safety.

-Also a yes, it is safe but keep in mind that this is a Muslim country and guys are not really used to ‘western’ girls.
-Blonde hair will draw a lot of attention, probably more than you like.
+Also yes!
+It is definitely safe, however, keep in mind that this is a Muslim country, and men are not really used to ‘western’ women.
+Blonde hair, in particular, will draw a lot of attention.
 It’s helpful to wear clothes that cover up your shape a little, so no shorts or mini skirts for example.
-And always take an extra scarf with you.

-Travelling Morocco can be as cheap or expensive as you like it to be.
-A group tour to the Sahara will cost around $150 and private more around $600.
-Trains and buses are very cheap, where taxis can get pricey very fast, especially if you get stuck in Moroccan traffic!
-Food costs anywhere from $2 to $12, fresh orange juice $0.5 to $3.
-Airbnb riads can be pretty cheap to stay in, $30 a night where the riads from Booking.com can be doubled easily.
+Traveling in Morocco can be as cheap or expensive as you want!
+A group tour to the Sahara will cost around $150 and a private tour around $600.
+Trains and buses are very cheap, whereas taxis can get pricey very fast, especially if you get stuck in Moroccan traffic!
+Food costs anywhere from $2 to $12, and a fresh orange juice $0.5 to $3.

-We would recommend avoiding Morocco in July and August.
-I can get unpleasantly hot in the cities.
-We visit in February and we needed a little jacket for a few days, which was a perfect climate for us.
+We would recommend avoiding Morocco in July and August, as it can get unpleasantly hot in the cities.
+We visited in February and we only needed a light jacket for a few days of the trip, which was a perfect climate for us.

 The country is at its most beautiful from March to May when the landscape bursts into spring.
 During this time, you can expect to see valleys of flowers and fields of green.
 During Autumn (September to October), temperatures are also very pleasant, which makes traveling throughout the country more comfortable.

 Morocco was the first time we vlogged our trip.
-Make sure to check out our all of our Morocco vlogs!
+Make sure to check out our Morocco vlogs!